Key Breed Facts

 Average Cost to keep/care for a Bouvier Des Flandres

-The Bouvier des Flandres is a powerful looking dog that was bred to herd livestock both in France and Belgium.
-They are handsome dogs with impressive eyebrows, moustaches and beards which gives them a bit of a forbidding look about them.
-In reality, nothing could be further from the truth because the Bouvier is known to be a kind character with an even temperament that's made them a firm favourite as a family pet both here in the UK and elsewhere in the world, more especially as they are so good around children of all ages.
+The Bouvier des Flandres is a powerful dog that was bred to herd livestock both in France and Belgium.
+They are handsome with their impressive eyebrows, moustaches and beards which gives a Bouvier a somewhat forbidding look, but in reality, nothing could be further from the truth because they are known to be kind with even temperaments.
+As such, they have always been firm favourites in Europe both as companions and family pets.

 Height at the withers: Males 58 – 71 cm, Females 56 – 69 cm

 Average weight: Males 36 –54 kg, Females 27 – 36 kg

 The Bouvier is a compact, strong looking dog that boasts a rather rugged appearance which is nicely highlighted by their bushy eyebrows, moustaches and beards.
 They have well developed heads with the depth of their stops being nicely accentuated by their bushy eyebrows.
 Their muzzle is well-boned, broad and strong with a straight upper line that slopes nicely towards a well-developed nose.
 Their cheeks lie clean and flat with dog’s boasting wide open nostrils.

 A Bouvier's eyes always have an alertness about them and are slightly oval in shape, being set neither too far apart or too close on a dog's face.
 Their rims are always black which accentuates their eyes nicely.
 Ears are set high and triangular in shape but always in proportion to a dog's head.
 The Bouvier has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.